Denegal/Opslog/docs/Installation.rst

 opslog is installed to the /usr/lib/ops_log/ directory.
 The folder is created with root privileges and the sticky bit set.
-This allows the program to access it's configuration file and create operator logs regardless regardless of the user running it (root privileges are not required to run the program or create logs.)
+This allows the program to access it's configuration file and create operator logs regardless of the user running it (after install, root privileges are not required to run the program or create logs.)

 Inside the ops_log/ folder are the config.ini file which the script uses for tracking the current operator, and a operator_logs/ folder